Stone-Path-Engineering/demo-pic18/docs/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# Contributor Code of Conduct <!-- omit from toc -->

 **Table of Contents:**